Manifold Approximation by Moving Least-Squares Projection (MMLS): Theoretical analysis of the approximation

 \end{proof}

 Note, that the proof of Lemma \ref{lem:HsmoothinQ} can be reproduced in a more general setting of symmetric positive definite matrices.
 As this notion is outside the scope of this paper we just quote the resulting theorem without any further discussion. \begin{Theorem} Let $A(x)\in M_{n\times n}$ be a symmetric positive definite matrix, which depend smoothly on the variable $x\in\RR^N$.
-Let $\lambda_1(x) \geq \lambda_2(x) \geq ... \geq \lambda_n(x)$ be the eigenvalues of $A(x)$, and let $\lambda_{d+1}(x) > \lambda_{d}(x)$.
-Then the eigenspace corresponding to the $d$ most dominant eigenvalues will vary smoothly with respect to $x$. \end{Theorem}
+Let $\lambda_1(x) \geq \lambda_2(x) \geq ... \geq \lambda_n(x)$ be the eigenvalues of $A(x)$, and let $\lambda_{d}(x) > \lambda_{d+1}(x)$.
+Then, the eigenspace corresponding to the $d$ most dominant eigenvalues will vary smoothly with respect to $x$. \end{Theorem}

-Going back to our analysis, we are now ready to show that our moving coordinate system $H^\ast(r)$ is as well a smooth family of affine spaces. \begin{Theorem} Let $\theta(x)\in C^{\infty}$, $H$ be a $d$-dimensional affine space around an origin $q$ and let $q^\ast(r)$ and $H^\ast(r)$ be the minimizers of
+Going back to our analysis, we are now ready to show that our moving coordinate system $H^\ast(r)$ is as well a smooth family of affine spaces. \begin{Theorem}[Smoothness of $q^*(r), H^*(r)$] Let the Noisy Sampling Assumptions of Section \ref{sec:NoisySampling} hold.
+Let $\theta(x)\in C^{\infty}$, $H$ be a $d$-dimensional affine space around an origin $q$ and let $U_{unique}$ be the uniqueness domain of Assumption \ref{eq:uniqueAssume}.
+Let $q^\ast(r), H^\ast(r)$ be the minimizers of the constrained minimization problem \eqref{eq:Step1Minimization} Let $J^\ast(r; q)$ be the function described in Equation \eqref{eq:JofQ}.
+Then for all $r'\in U$ such that $\left( \frac{\partial^2 J^{\ast}}{\partial q_i \partial q_j}\right)_{ij} \in M_{n \times n}$ is invertible at $(r',q^*(r'))$ we get: \begin{enumerate} \item $q^\ast(r)$ is a smooth ($C^{\infty}$) function in a neighborhood of $r'$. \item The affine space $H^\ast(r)$ changes smoothly ($C^{\infty}$) in a neighborhood of $r'$. \end{enumerate} \end{Theorem} \begin{proof} First we express the minimization problem under constraint 2 using the Lagrange multipliers: